physar/landmark_based_slam_dataset/README.md

 ## Gutmann dataset

 The Gutmann dataset consisted of the following five points on a Soccer field of 3 x 2m: [(0,0), (50,0), (50,-50), (-100,50), (-100,0)] - all cm from the origin at the center of the field.
-The original dataset was not including the images, it consisted of a textfile containing the relative movement of the robot and the bearings to the observed landmarks.
+The original dataset was not including the images, it consisted of a textfile containing the relative movement of the robot and the bearings to the observed Aibo landmarks.

  <img src="./setup/fieldSetup.png" alt="Gutmann field setup" width="300"/>

-The position of the landmarks were specified in the 2003 rules of the 4 Legged league [2]: [(-220,-145), (0, -145), (220, -145), (-220, 145), (0, 145), (220, 145)] - all cm from the origin at the center of the field.
+The colors of the landmarks were specified in the 2003 rules of the 4 Legged league [2], yet Gutmann used a smaller field.
+The landmark locations were: [(-150,-100), (0, -100), (150, -100), (-150, 100), (0, 100), (150, 100)] - all cm from the origin at the center of the field.
 The landmarks at   *y=+145cm* and *y=-145cm*  have respectively their pink band (also refered to as the color 'magneta') at the bottom and top .
 At *x=+220cm* and *y=-220cm* the bands are respectively  yellow and sky-blue (also refered to as the color 'cyan'), the distinctive band of the two landmarks at *x=+0cm* is specified as green in the 2003 rules (although a brighter green than the one used in this dataset).
+The IDs of the landmarks were coded with the combination of the following numbers  0 -> green 1 -> magenta 2 -> yellow 3 -> blue.

 This dataset was published at Radish: the Robotics Data Set Repository initiated by Andrew Howard and Nicholas Roy in 2003 [3], in concert with the OpenSLAM initiative [4] with allowed researchers to publish their SLAM algorithms (initiated by Cyrill Stachniss, Udo Frese, Giorgio Grisetti in 2006).
 The dataset is no longer available from Radish, but can still be downloaded from a MIT-server: [aibo-slcmp.tar.gz]{https://dspace.mit.edu/bitstream/handle/1721.1/62255/aibo-slcmp.tar.gz?sequence=2}.